danielgak/rust-exercises/NOTES.md

 - **cargo run** - builds and run
 - **cargo check** - check if compiles
 - **cargo update** - recalculates Cargo.lock to bump minor versions
+- **cargo doc --open** - generates and open the docs for all your dependencies

 ## Notes